The Ledge

 INT.
 WOMAN IS CALLED TO MODEL

 Lunch concludes and after not eating, it is the woman's turn in the light.
 She carries the heaviness of the nauseous green, and this is the vision she will channel.
 Shoots are a sublime ecstasy.
 It is akin to being on stage.
 She performs for her god, but is congratulated by his priest.
-Sometimes she is so overwhelmed she feels nothing, but how she savors the reaction when it comes.
+Sometimes she is so overwhelmed she feels nothing, but how she savors his reaction when it comes.

 She goes through the motions expertly; she is not aware of what she is doing, but she knows it is perfect.
 She moves in unbroken motion, so hypnotized that she is utterly empty of self.
 She is aware of watching herself, of the lucidity of a quite removed mind, and of a disturbing little jolt when she realizes she is having an out of body experience.